Holiday rentals in Scottish Borders

 The River Tweed runs through the centre of the Borders, with picturesque towns such as Peebles and Coldstream nestled on the banks.
 The Berwickshire coast holds delights such as the fishing village of Burnmouth, and St Abbs, which you may recognise as a location in certain Hollywood blockbusters.
 Whether you’re seeking a relaxing stay in glorious countryside or an extreme-sports-themed high-adrenaline weekend, the Scottish Borders has something to offer everyone.

-Top things to do in Scottish Borders
+What are the top things to do in Scottish Borders?

 Melrose Abbey